icegoat9/ssp8ee/DEVNOTES.md

 ### Further Investigation

 One more intriguing hint.
 If I b64 decode the earlier string `AHB4YQASABE3H-8G20esu1w=`, I get binary data but with the text string PXA near the beginning.
-I recall that PX8 and PX9 were sample lightweight compression libraries [published by Zep on the BBS](https://www.lexaloffle.com/bbs/?tid=34058), so I'll speculate that PXA is a next-gen version used to compress data for the @URL format and this is a header that tells the decoder built in to PICO8 Edu what compression is used?
+I recall that PX8 and PX9 were sample lightweight graphics compression libraries [published by Zep on the BBS](https://www.lexaloffle.com/bbs/?tid=34058), so I'll speculate that PXA is a custom text compression library used for the @URL format and this is a header that tells the decoder built in to PICO8 Edu what compression is used?

 In particular, the first few output values in the b64-decoded version of `cls(1)cls(1)cls(1)` are `239,191,129,112,120,97,239,191,189,18,239,191,189,...`, and 112,120,97 is the string "PXA".
 So perhaps 239,191,129 indicates separators on a header, "PXA" is the compression method, and the standalone number "18" is a version (or length, or some other config value)?
 I could also just ask @zep and see if he wants to share, but this has been a fun diversion for now.